Cornell-Wildlife-Health-Lab/SOP4CWD-website/docs/about.md

 # Welcome to the Surveillance Optimization Project for Chronic Wasting Disease

-The Surveillance Optimization Project for Chronic wasting disease (CWD) was started in 2020 to address the needs of wildlife agencies across North America.
+The Surveillance Optimization Project for Chronic wasting disease (CWD) began in 2020 to address the needs of wildlife agencies across North America responding to the challenges posed by CWD.

 ## What is CWD?